Help for your most precious treasure.

 Adults have the cognitive ability to think abstractly, use language, and talk with others about their problems.
 Children, however, have not developed these abilities yet.
 Instead, children use play as the medium for the expression of their feelings, thoughts, choices, and identity.

-Dean Wisdom is a Registered Play Therapist.
 Play Therapy is a method of counseling we use with children ages 2-10 (developmentally) to help them with the problems they experience in their lives.

 What is Play Therapy?